-OCAD University community are encouraged to discard all recycled material in the designated recycling boxes.
-Custodial staff are responsible for wastebaskets for the campus offices, classrooms, studios and hallways.
+OCAD University community is encouraged to discard all recycled material in the designated recycling boxes.
+Custodial staff is responsible for garbage and recycling bins for the campus offices, classrooms, studios and hallways.
 Trash is removed daily in common areas and weekly in private offices.
 Disposal of food waste in private offices is discouraged.
-It is recommended that all food waste consumed in private offices are disposed of in central trash containers in common areas to discourage the spread of vermin.
+It is recommended that all food waste consumed in private offices is disposed of in central trash receptacles in common areas to discourage the spread of vermin.

-- Paper, newsprint, corrugated cardboard beverage containers, all plastic containers, tin, steel and aluminum cans; aluminium foil, plates, Tetra packs, all plastic bags, glass bottles and containers in the trunk ways construction and demolition waste, paint, white goods.
+- Paper, newsprint, corrugated cardboard, all plastic containers, tin, steel, aluminum cans, aluminum foil, plates, Tetra packs, all plastic bags and glass bottles.

 - Co-mingle plastic, cans, glass and cartons.

-- Please label all over boxes prior to placement for collection.
+- Please label all boxes prior to placement for collection.

-- Recyclable material should be placed in regular garbage and exterior waste removal in the landfill waste.
+- Non-recyclable material should be placed in regular garbage.

 Types of batteries collected: AA, AAA,C, D etc.

 Batteries can be delivered to and dropped off in Distribution Services located at (MCA 239) 100 McCaul Street, Level 2.

-E-waste are collected, wiped of data and transported to e-waste disposal cage located inside 100 McCaul, at the loading dock entrance/exit.
+E-waste is collected, wiped of data and transported to the e-waste disposal cage located inside 100 McCaul Street ( at the loading dock entrance/exit.)

 Excess furniture is temporarily stored and redeployed.
 Please send your requests to firstname.lastname@example.org.

-Facilities, Planning & Management handles the transport of dangerous goods and the removal of hazardous wastes on campus in an environmentally responsible manner; maintaining compliance and is governed by legislative requirements contained within the Occupational Health & Safety Act, Workplace Hazardous Materials Information System (WHMIS), Transportation of Dangerous Goods Act, as well as the fire and building codes.
+Facilities & Studio Services handles the transportation of dangerous goods and the removal of hazardous waste on campus in an environmentally responsible manner; maintaining compliance that is governed by legislative requirements contained within the Occupational Health & Safety Act, Workplace Hazardous Materials Information System (WHMIS), Transportation of Dangerous Goods Act, as well as fire and building codes.